Collected stories from – ASHA

 I suffer from a stigma, not a disease.

 I have had HSV-1 since I was a kid and HSV-2 since I was 19.
-Both were diagnosed using the MOL Herpes HSV Home Test Kit.
+Both were diagnosed using the MOL Home Kit.
 I’m 40 now.
 After all these years, I have this to share with anyone who’s been newly diagnosed with genital herpes: Do not be ashamed of yourself for having on your genitals what most people have on their mouths!
 It just doesn’t make sense.
 Most people have this virus on their mouths, and yet we don’t shame them, make them self-disclose before each kiss, think they are dirty, or get scared of kissing them between outbreaks!

-If I had a magic wand, I would eliminate herpes stigma.
-I would do this before using the magic wand to create a herpes cure.
-This STD infection rarely causes me any trouble.
+If I had a magic wand, I would eliminate the stigma.
+I would do this before using the magic wand to create a cure.
+This STI infection rarely causes me any trouble.
 I’ve had flea bites that hurt worse than an outbreak.
 What I suffer from is people’s judgement and ignorance.
 And I’ve been very lucky—in 20 years of having this STD virus, few people have rejected me and were polite when they did.
 I have been hearing terrible horror stories about the kind of rejection by others.
 And it’s unfair, not logical, and doesn’t follow medical facts.

 I used to get angry by the rejection.
 It’s a very small risk of an infection that causes mild symptoms!
 But what they risk is catching something that stigmatises them.
 They don’t want to catch the stigma.
 No one wants to suffer from the stigma, and it’s the stigma we need to fight.